skyfe79/Awesome/README.md

 - [bull](https://github.com/OptimalBits/bull) - Premium Queue package for handling distributed jobs and messages in NodeJS.
 - [GPT-Summarizer](https://github.com/beshavardmh/GPT-Summarizer) - A Chrome extension that utilizes ChatGPT to provide a summarized version of web articles, as well as useful options to facilitate content understanding.
 - [readability](https://github.com/mozilla/readability) - A standalone version of the readability lib
-- [AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - An experimental open-source attempt to make GPT-4 fully autonomous.
+- [AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
+Our mission is to provide the tools, so that you can focus on what matters.
 - [gatsby-starter-glass](https://github.com/yinkakun/gatsby-starter-glass) - A Minimal & Beautiful Gatsby Personal Blog Starter With Nice Glassmorphism UI
 - [parser](https://github.com/postlight/parser) - 📜 Extract meaningful content from the chaos of a web page
 - [markdown-toc](https://github.com/jonschlinkert/markdown-toc) - API and CLI for generating a markdown TOC (table of contents) for a README or any markdown files.
 Uses Remarkable to parse markdown.
 Used by NASA/openmct, Prisma, Joi, Mocha, Sass, Prettier, Orbit DB, FormatJS, Raneto, hapijs/code, webpack-flow, docusaurus, release-it, ts-loader, json-server, reactfire, bunyan, husky, react-easy-state, react-snap, chakra-ui, carbon, alfresco, repolinter, Assemble, Verb, and thousands of other projects.